IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 <br>

-This example will sample from population data to demonstrate that a non-normal population will appear normal when sampled, that the sample means will converge around the population mean, and that the standard deviation of the sample means is equal to the population standard deviation divided by the square root of the sample size.
+This example will sample from population data to demonstrate that:

+* a non-normal population will appear normal when sampled,
+* that the sample means will converge around the population mean, and
+* that the standard deviation of the sample means is approximately equal to the population standard deviation divided by the square root of the sample size.

 This example uses historical data from the [United States Historical Climatology Network](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/us-historical-climatology-network-ushcn).
 The data set contains daily high temperatures in Farmington, Maine from 1911 through 2010.
 [Download the data here.](/data/ME_2765tmax.txt)

-The variables/columns in the data file are:
+The variables in the data file are:

-* Station number (i.e., 172765: 2-digit state code, followed by 4-digit station code)
+* station number (i.e., 172765: 2-digit state code, followed by 4-digit station code)
-* Day of year (1-365)
+* day of year (1-365)
-* Month
+* month
-* Day of Month
+* day of month
-* Year the daily record was set
+* year the daily record was set
-* Daily Temperature High
+* daily temperature high

 <br>